andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_handler_func.md

 ## info_status

-Checks the status of a specific agent.
+Checks the status of a specific agent

 ### Endpoint